dartmouth-cs98/18w-si32/docs/game-rules/README.md

 ### What is Monad?

-Monad is a turn-based strategy game that brings together elements of Starcraft and chess.
+Monad is a turn-based strategy game that brings together elements of Starcraft and Chess.
 Instead of playing the game yourself, however, the game is played by autonomous artificial intelligence programs ("agents") that you design and implement.
-Once you have implemented a bot, you then upload your code to the Monad servers where your bot is then pitted against bots submitted by other Monad players from all over the world.
+Once you have completed your agent (hereafter referred to as a "bot"), you then upload the code that implements it to the Monad servers where your it is then pitted against bots submitted by other Monad players from all over the world.

 ### Language